 Bias guidance for job descriptions

 In the end, you want all job seekers to feel like they would belong at your company.
 No matter their gender, race, nationality, disability status, or anything else.
-So you can attract larger, more diverse and qualified candidate pools.
+So you can attract larger, more diverse and qualified candidate pools and improve your diversity, equity, and inclusion efforts.
 To do that, you have to be able to identify bias in a job description.
 Datapeople can help with that.